-Notices of Title VI obligations and protections against discrimination are located on MORPC's website morpc.org/title-vi/ in MORPC's main lobby and in the employee lunchroom.
+Notices of Title VI obligations and protections against discrimination are located on MORPC's website Title VI Non- Discrimination - MORPC.org in MORPC's main lobby and in the employee lunchroom.
 The notices are written in English and Spanish.
 Information regarding the notices is also available in the Diversity and Inclusion Plan under Area of Focus: Workplace.